 Service-Oriented Student Organizations

 Both Georgetown Law and the greater D.C. area have numerous organizations devoted to service.
-Those groups at Georgetown which enable student-led volunteerism are listed below.
+A sampling of groups at Georgetown that enable student-led volunteerism is listed below.
 (See Local Partners for a list of D.C.-area organizations.)
-Some of these organizations run annual service events.
-Others provide long-term opportunities for community service.
-Some of the student groups at Georgetown Law that facilitate student volunteerism are listed below.
+Some of these organizations run annual service events, others provide long-term opportunities for community service.

 The Georgetown Law Equal Justice Foundation (EJF) is a student run organization founded in 1986.
 The goal of EJF is to provide funding for students who spend their summer working at unpaid government or non-profit internships.
 Since 2006, EJF's efforts have been matched by the school administration to provide guaranteed funding for all Georgetown Law students completing unpaid public-interest internships during their law school summers.